desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-ietf-dnsop-dnssec-bootstrapping.md

 ## Chain of Trust

-If a Child DNS Operator implements the protocol, each Signaling Zone MUST be securely delegated, i.e. have a valid DNSSEC chain of trust.
+If a Child DNS Operator implements the protocol, each Signaling Zone MUST be signed and securely delegated, i.e. have a valid DNSSEC chain of trust.

 For example, when performing DNSSEC bootstrapping for a Child zone with NS records `ns1.example.net` and `ns2.example.net`, the Child